Amer Fort & Palace- The King of All Forts in India & The Queen is Jal Mahal Palace

 Amber Fort & Palace

-Jaipur Amer Fort is also known as ‘Amer ka kila’ in Hindi language.
-The fort was constructed by Raja Man Singh I. It is the biggest tourist attraction in Jaipur and is part of Golden Triangle India Tour Package covering Delhi, Agra and Jaipur.
+Jaipur Amer Fort is also known as ‘Amer ka Kila’ in the Hindi language.
+The fort was constructed by Raja Man Singh I. It is the biggest tourist attraction in Jaipur and is part of Golden Triangle India Tour Package covering Delhi, Agra, and Jaipur.

 Amber fort India protects the Amber palace from enemies.
 A small road connects the palace and the fort to the main road.

 You can enter the palace from Ganesh Gate.
 A temple is there which is dedicated to Sila Devi, goddess of the Chaitanya cult.
 The palace and nearby hills are surrounded by the magnificent fort, which is a delight to your eyes.